bes-ptah/winbatchOS/README.md

 WinBatchX is an operating system in batch script inside any supported Windows 10 Release.
 The latest release is 15.4 - The April Update.
 The latest **stable** build is currently 1556.

+There are no codenames for builds nor releases.

 Branch | Supported Releases
 ---------------------|---------------------